Clinical Trial Regulation and CTIS

 - Through the public website, members of the public can access detailed information on all clinical trials conducted in the EU and the EEA once trials start to be submitted and approved in CTIS.

-EU Member States and EEA countries will assess and supervise clinical trials in CTIS, while EMA sets up and maintains CTIS.
+EU Member States and EEA countries will assess and supervise clinical trials in CTIS, while EMA maintains and develops CTIS.
 The European Commission ensures the correct interpretation and implementation of the Clinical Trials Regulation.

 How clinical trials will be processed in CTIS